awslabs/clickstream-analytics-on-aws/docs/en/dashboard/custom-analysis.md

 # Custom report
 One of the key benefits of this solution is that you have 100% control over the clickstream data collected from your apps and websites.
-You have complete flexbility to analyze the data for your specific business needs.
+You have complete flexibility to analyze the data for your specific business needs.
-This article illustrates the steps of creating a custom report with an example of creating funnel analysis by using Redshfit Serverless as analytics engine and QuickSight as reporting tools.
+This article illustrates the steps of creating a custom report with an example of creating funnel analysis by using Redshift Serverless as analytics engine and QuickSight as reporting tools.

 ## Steps